-1.1 This statement has been produced by JPPC to accompany the planning application by Mr and Mrs Broom for conversion of the existing stone/brick barns to 1 no. dwelling and conversion of the existing steel pole barn to 1 no. dwelling and associated works including landscaping and creation of a new access at Mawles Farm, Sibford Gower.
+1.1 This statement has been produced by JPPC to accompany the planning application by Mr and Mrs Broom for conversion of the existing stone/brick barns to 1 no. dwelling, the erection of an ancillary outbuilding to replace the existing steel pole barn and associated works at Mawles Farm, Sibford Gower.